 Equipment Quantity Comments Rain Jacket 1 A rain jacket is probably the most important piece of personal safety gear on an out trip.
 It should be properly sized and stay waterproof after standing in a running shower for 10 minutes.
 Plastic ponchos aren't a good idea as they get caught on branches and rip easily, nylon ones are okay though.
 Breathable material is strongly recommended.
 Rain Pants All trips!
 1 A basic pair of rain pants keeps campers dry while setting up tents or sitting in a canoe.
 Socks 3-4 pairs Wool or polypropylene hiking socks.
 A set of liner socks paired with outer hiking socks prevents rubbing and blisters.
 Some 2-in-1 (liners built into sock) hiking socks are made.
-Hiking Boots (North Coast Trail, West Coast Trail) Rain Boots (Kayak 1 Hiking boots or shoes with good ankle support and sturdy soles.
+Hiking Boots 1 Hiking boots or shoes with good ankle support and sturdy soles.
 Waterproof is recommended.
 Wear for a couple weeks before camp to break them in.
-On Kayak trips rain boots are highly valuable in good weather or bad.
-They are always programs) useful in camp and highly appreciated by those who have them.
-Water Shoes/Sandals (Kayak) 1 Water shoes, sandals, or just an old pair of runners.
-These are for wearing in the boat and for carrying boats in and out of the water.
-Crocs work really well.
+Water Shoes/Sandals (Canoe) 1 Water shoes, sandals, or just an old pair of runners.
+These are for wearing in the boat.
 No flip flops/thongs.
 Sleeping Bag 1 A warm (rated to 0°C recommended) sleeping bag made of synthetic material.
 Down sleeping bags don't stay warm when wet and therefore pure down sleeping bags aren't recommended in our damp climate.
 Hybrid down/synthetic bags are okay.
 Sleeping bags should compress well into an appropriately sized stuff sack.
 Stuff sacks can be lined with garbage bags to make them waterproof.
 Sleeping Pad 1 Inflatable sleeping pad or foam pad.

-Backpack (Hike) 1 A sturdy backpack with chest and padded waist straps.
+Backpack (Hike and Canoe trips) 1 A sturdy backpack with chest and padded waist straps.
 Volume should be about 70L.
 Pack should be appropriate length and weights traps need to fit snug.

 Water Bottle 1 A study water bottle 1L in volume.
 Toque/Warm Hat 1 Wool or fleece, no cotton.
 T-Shirt 1 A synthetic or merino wool t-shirt is recommended.
 Warm Sweater/Jacket 1 Warm fleece or wool pullover or zip-up jacket.
 No cotton .
 Long Underwear Tops and Bottoms 1 Synthetic or wool long underwear helps you warm if it's cold and rainy.
 Hat - Required 1 All of our trips spend time near water and in sunny environments.
-Sunglasses - Required for kayak 1 Sunglasses with UV protection.
+Sunglasses - Required for Canoeing 1 Sunglasses with UV protection.
 As sunglasses can often be dropped in water or crushed, don't send an expensive pair.
 Sunscreen - Required 1 SPF 30 or higher.
-Dry Bags (Kayak) 1-2 2x 10L dry bags, two if you can fit your sleeping bag into one of them.
+Dry Bags (Canoe) 1-2 2x 10L dry bags, two if you can fit your sleeping bag into one of them.
 Bowl and Spoon 1 Light and not overly bulky, no breakables.
 No need to bring whole sets such as plates, cups or knives and forks.